-If you know that the other person is happy with their spouse or partner, then it is probably best to put any ideas of them out of your mind.
-To move forward with them would be to wreck their current relationship, and it would be wrong and disrespectful to still try and pursue them.
-If this is the empty love quandary which faces you, then the more adult thing is to withdraw gracefully and feel better about yourself for doing so.
+It could be that the person you love is already married or in a committed relationship.
+If you know that the other person is happy with their spouse or partner, then it may be best to put any ideas of a romantic relationship with them out of your mind.
+Moving forward with them would likely negatively impact their current relationship.
+This type of behavior can be disrespectful, and it could cause long-term harm to all parties involved.
+If this is the unrequited love quandary that faces you, then it can be both appropriate and wise to withdraw gracefully.

 Find Someone Else

-If you make a concerted effort to refrain from thinking about the other person and to focus on this new individual who you are dating, you might come to care about them based on their own merits.
-You shouldn't take the viewpoint of "there's only one person in the world who I'm capable of loving."
-That simply isn't true.
-The idea of one individual in the world who's suitable for each of us is a fallacy.
-There are billions of people on the planet, and there are probably lots of them with whom you might be compatible.
+It is generally not helpful to take the viewpoint of "there's only one person in the world I'm capable of loving."
+The idea of one individual in the world who's suitable for each of us can be a fallacy; there are billions of people on the planet, many of whom you might be compatible with.

 You might decide that your emotions are complicated enough that you need to talk to someone about the way that you feel.
 Having an outlet can be critical if you are in a romantic conundrum and can't see a way through it.
 One option for that outlet could be an online therapy session in the comfort of your own home.
 This may provide the opportunity to sort through your emotions in comfort.
 You may vent and talk about your options moving forward with a licensed professional and message them when your feelings are too intense or confusing to sort through alone, when you want advice on how to proceed, or when you’d like to report your progress.

 Studies have shown that online therapy can be as effective as in-person therapy sessions for many mental health concerns, including those of personal emotional control.
 Patients were able to find success at the same rate when meeting with their counselors online as they were when meeting in person and were able to effectively implement the techniques and mindsets they learned into their daily lives.